Life insurance is an essential part of a financial plan, but it can be challenging to obtain life insurance for people with diabetes.

 How Diabetes Can Affect Your Life Insurance Coverage Application

-It is estimated that more than 27 million people in the United States have diabetes, and another 86 million individuals in the U.S. have pre-diabetes.
-What this means is that the individuals’ blood glucose is not normal.
+Estimates show that more than 27 million people in the United States have diabetes, and another 86 million individuals in the U.S. are pre-diabetic.

 There are two specific types of diabetes – Type 1 and Type 2.
 While diabetes is a serious health condition, you can typically get life insurance coverage when you have either Type 1 or Type 2 diabetes – provided that your condition is managed and under control.

-When a person has Type 1 diabetes, their body does not produce insulin.
+When a person has Type 1 diabetes, their body is unable to produce insulin.
 Insulin is a hormone that our bodies require for obtaining glucose (sugar) from the bloodstream to go into the body’s cells.
-The body will break down the sugars and the starches that a person eats into a simple sugar that is referred to as glucose – which it will then use for energy.

-What makes getting life insurance for a type 1 diabetic difficult is that many insurance companies do not understand how it can or should affect your premiums.
+What makes getting life insurance for a type 1 diabetic difficult is that many insurance companies do not understand how it should affect your premiums.

 What the Underwriters Want to Know If You Have Diabetes

-Applying for life insurance will require that you complete a life insurance application for coverage.
-On this, you will be asked about basic personal information, such as your:
+Life insurance applications require that you complete a health questionnaire for coverage.
+It will ask about basic personal information, such as your: